The Big One (roller coaster): History

-The Big One's construction began in 1992, headed by Arrow Dynamics with Ron Toomer as its lead designer.
+Construction of The Big One began in 1992, headed by Arrow Dynamics with Ron Toomer as its lead designer.
 By the time it was completed, the total cost had reached £12 million.
 The tubular track and supports were airlifted from Bolton to Blackpool and stored at nearby Blackpool Airport before being brought to the park.
 At the beginning of the ride's construction, the south of Blackpool promenade was closed, and pieces of the structure were stored on the road adjacent to the park.
 The first pieces to be fitted were the large foundations that would follow on from the main supports.
 Once all the supports were installed, the track was added, followed by additional supports on the turnaround and the mid-course brake run.

 The roller coaster opened as Pepsi Max Big One on 28 May 1994 as the tallest roller coaster in the world.
 Its height record was surpassed in 1996 by Fujiyama at Fuji-Q Highland in Japan.
 The Big One also featured one of the longest tracks in the world at the time, measuring over a mile in length at 1,675 metres (5,497 ft).
 The ride has top speeds of 119 km/h (74 mph), which at the time of opening ranked it second-fastest coaster in the world behind Steel Phantom at Kennywood.

-Following its first season of operation, the drop was slightly reprofiled.
-The original drop put excessive strain on the trains and was known to uncomfortable for riders.
-The turn on the drop was made noticeably wider, and is known to be smoother.
+Some years after its opening, the first drop and turnaround were slightly redesigned.
+The right turn on the drop was made noticeably wider.
+The turnaround was also smoothed out into a consistent curve.

+In 2003, then-Formula One driver Ralph Firman rode the roller coaster with the cars replaced by a Jordan EJ11 chassis.

 The ride maintained its sponsorship from Pepsi Max until 2011, when the branding was removed from the ride.

 The Big One has been partially re-tracked across four closed seasons by British engineering firm Taziker.
 In the 2019-20 closed season, four sections of track were replaced in the section which passes through the lift hill.
-In 2020-21, a further 75 metres of track were replaced towards the end of the ride.
+In 2020–21, a further 75 metres of track were replaced towards the end of the ride.
 In 2021-22, another 103 metres of track were replaced, from partway over Star Hill through nearby Big Dipper and into the mid-course brake run.
 A further 103 metres of track were replaced on dip four in 2022-23.